a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 #### `wlf_link_checker_url_params`

-This is the array of parameters which are passed to the `wp_remote_get` function when checking if a link is still valid.
+This is the array of parameters which are passed to the `wp_safe_remote_get` function when checking if a link is still valid.

 > Please note url=https://the-url-to-check.com should always passed.